griptape-ai/griptape-docs/docs/griptape-framework/data/vector-store-drivers.md

 The [PineconeVectorStoreDriver](../../reference/griptape/drivers/vector/pinecone_vector_store_driver.md) supports the [Pinecone vector database](https://www.pinecone.io/).

-Here is an of how the driver can be used to load and query information in a Pinecone cluster:
+Here is an example of how the driver can be used to load and query information in a Pinecone cluster:

 ```python
 import os